miguelcastiyo/cs135-materials/resources/turnin-dropboxes/README.md

 ## Using the ``mkassign`` command:

-1. After signing in to the Bellagio server, use the ``astyle`` command:
+1. After signing in to the Bellagio server, use the ``mkassign`` command:

     ```
     $ mkassign